openshift-knative/serverless-operator/docs/midstream-getting-eventing-bugfixes.md

 For example, when we identify a bug in 1.24 version, we change the code in 1.24 branch and the CI/CD overwrites the `1.24.0` image.

-NOTE: instructions are for Knative Eventing and Knative Eventing Kafka components.

 ## 2. Prerequisites

 - Usage of the midstream Serverless Operator and not the fully released product
 - Access to OCP cluster with installed Serverless Operator
-- Permission to delete pods and replicasets in `openshift-serverless` and `knative-eventing` namespaces.
+- Permission to delete pods and replicasets in `openshift-serverless` namespace.
+- If using Knative Eventing and Knative Kafka components, permission to delete pods and replicasets in `knative-eventing` namespace.
+- If using Knative Serving, permission to delete pods and replicasets in `knative-serving`, `knative-serving-ingress` namespaces.

 ## 3. Execute/Resolution